Grammarly Review [Is It The Best Grammar Tool For Writers?]

 4. Grammarly Plagiarism Checker Tool

-Grammarly plagiarism checker is undoubtedly the best plagiarism checker tool online at the moment.
+This element of the Grammarly Premium version is undoubtedly the best plagiarism checker tool online at the moment.

 Essentially, plagiarism is the duplicate content in a piece of document.
-Sadly, detecting plagiarism is a huge problem with lots of people especially writers.
+Sadly, detecting plagiarism is a huge problem for lots of people, especially writers.

 And if you’re a digital marketer who outsources blog posts from freelance writers, then you should certainly run the outsourced document through a reliable plagiarism checker like Grammarly.

-Similarly, most universities often face a lot of challenges while trying to detect plagiarism among students’ projects.
+Similarly, most universities often face a lot of challenges while trying to detect plagiarism in students’ projects.
 Thus, they prefer checking the assignments with an automated proofreader before submission.

 Plagiarism is a big problem because publishing copied content on your blog can put you in a costly problem.
-That is why you need a plagiarism checker like Grammarly to always be on the safe side.
+That is why you need Grammarly Premium version to always be on the safe side.

 Another good thing is that Grammarly displays the percentage of plagiarized content on your copy so you can choose if it’s ignorable or not.